npedraza09/npedraza09.github.io/index.md

 * Libraries: Pandas, Numpy, Matplotlib.pyplot, Scipy.stats, and Sklearn
 * Jupyter Notebook

+>Click the following link to check out the full project:
-<a href="https://npedraza09.github.io/Model-to-Predict-Housing-Prices"> Model to Predict Housing Prices, CLICK ME </a>
+<a href="https://npedraza09.github.io/Model-to-Predict-Housing-Prices"> Model to Predict Housing Prices</a>

 <a class="anchor" id="project2"></a>
 >## Project 2